International Food Laws and Regulations

 Here’s a sample Index of the Modules in this course.
 The list of Module topics may change with each semester.

-Module Two International Food Regulation and Regulatory Agencies
+Module Two - Overview of International Food Regulation and Regulatory Agencies

-Module Twelve International Food Law and Risk Regulation
+Module Thirteen - Food Law and Risk Regulation

 Your assignments will be due the following week and can be submitted automatically using our course assignment drop box feature or by email, fax or snail mail.
 Grades are posted electronically and sent to you by email.
 Class participation is accomplished by means of synchronous and asynchronous Internet communication technologies such as written discussion forums and course messsages.